alanminko/resub/README.md

 The modifications include
 * **Representation of Boolean relations**
-  * For this some input combinations are duplicated with different output combinations.
+  * For this some input combinations can be duplicated and listed with different output combinations.
-* **Input patterns are represented as minterms**
+* **Input patterns are represented as minterms rather than cubes**
   * This restriction works well when [simulation signatures](https://people.eecs.berkeley.edu/~alanmi/publications/2024/tech24_resub.pdf) are used.
 It may be removed in the future.

 Examples of completely-specified functions, incompletely-specified functions, and Boolean relations represented by the proposed format